 The answers from the survey are important for planning a project to improve the pain situation for children and adolescents with CP.
 We also plan to conduct the survey again after a few years to evaluate any changes over time.
 If you want more information about the survey, you can download English versions of the Norwegian information letters on the links below.

 The Research Group

-Principal Investigator for the CPPain-program.
+Co-Principal Investigator for the CPPain-program.
 Randi has a background in nursing and is an early career pediatric pain researcher at Telemark Hospital.
+She is Associate Professor at the Research Center for Habilitation and Rehabilitation Systems & Models (CHARM) at the University of Oslo.
 Her area of research is pediatric pain with an emphasis on assessment of pain in non-verbal children.
-She is a member of the Canadian-lead Pain in Child Health (PICH) research training initiative and of the steering committee for the Nordic research network Pain in Early Life (PEARL).
-She is affiliated to the University of Örebro as a guest researcher and a member of the Research Center for Habilitation and Rehabilitation Models and Services (CHARM) at the University of Oslo (UiO).
+She is a faculty member of the Canadian-lead Pain in Child Health (PICH) research training initiative and of the steering committee for the Nordic research network Pain in Early Life (PEARL).

 Reidun B. Jahnsen

 Senior researcher and leader of CPOP at Oslo University Hospital (OUH) and professor II at CHARM, University of Oslo.
 Reidun has extensive experience with systematic follow-up of persons with CP in a life span perspective and research on complex (re)habilitation interventions from a physiotherapy perspective.